 Then for a few years I went to a church that was great about reaching out when there was a need…but not when there was NO need.
 I guess I learned that in TRUE community we are supposed to reach out all the time.
 Keep reaching out.
 You don’t have to be lying on the side of the road to have a need.
 So many are hurting on the inside, are lonely, are recovering, or are just beginning to suffer.

 When Jesus isn’t living in the church, it’s easy to lose site of the reason you are there.
 When you keep bringing Him in, and others keep pushing Him out and making it about “the church” and “the numbers” then I get weary.
 They are good people.
 Some of them are very committed to Jesus and love Him very much and do a lot for the body of Christ, but they don’t get the BIGGER PICTURE….
-The part about loving our enemies, or even liking the people in the church next door, or feeding the ones that vote differently than you, or the ones that despise the fact that we worship Jesus at all….and this is where the book has brought that back out in me.
-It put words to my feelings.
+The part about loving our enemies, or even liking the people in the church next door, or feeding the ones that vote differently than you, or the ones that despise the fact that we worship Jesus at all.
 I’d rather do all the right things in community, and not go to church, than to go to church and only do the right things there.

 I want people to love me NOT because I can cook for youth, or finance a program, or arrange meals for a widow, or house a youth.
 I want them to love me because I love Jesus.
 PERIOD.
 Reach out to those that are healthy, not just sick.
 Do things when it’s NOT expected.
 Reach beyond the walls of the church.
 Be a movement, not a building, not a denomination, not a program.
 BE.